-In the last year and a half, the Green Network for the White Lake Area has been working quietly, but steadily to move the White Lake area in a positive new direction – toward sustainability.
+The Green Network for the White Lake Area has been working quietly, but steadily to move the White Lake area in a positive new direction – toward sustainability.
 Sustainability is not a commonly known term, but it is one that is being increasingly used in many places to explain how economic, environmental, and social goals are all connected and need to be focused on, so the way we live today does not compromise the quality of life for future generations.

 The group is bringing the term and its approach to the White Lake area, as a new program of the Chamber.
 “Sustainability is what we need to be thinking about for our local area,” said Amy VanLoon, Chamber director.
 “It captures the flavor of the Chamber quite succinctly – we realize how economic, environmental and social issues are all tied together right here.”
-The initiative was prompted by local environmentalist Tanya Cabala who was interested in establishing a vehicle for moving beyond recovery of White Lake.
+The initiative was prompted in 2013 by local environmentalist Tanya Cabala who was interested in establishing a vehicle for moving beyond recovery of White Lake.
 According to Cabala, “We’ve put many local resources toward cleaning up White Lake.
-With the lake nearly off the Great Lakes Area of Concern list, it’s time to make sure decisions today and in the future take into account sustainability – the big picture.”
+With the lake off the Great Lakes Area of Concern list, it’s time to make sure decisions today and in the future take into account sustainability – the big picture.”

 The group is focused on three goals:

 “Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony that permits fulfilling the social, economic and other requirements of present and future generations.”
 (U.S. EPA)